nxp-mcuxpresso/mcuxsdk-doc/gsd/using_kconfig.md

 This section showed how Kconfig can modify the operation of the application without changing source code.

-###  2. *guiconfig* tool to explore Kconfig symbols
+###  2. ***guiconfig*** tool to explore Kconfig symbols
 In this section, we will introduce a tool integrated with MCUXpresso SDK called *guiconfig*.
-This interactive tool was created by the Zephyr project to help explore and configure Kconfig symbols.
-NXP has included this tool to assist developers using Kconfig to configure the cmake projects in the SDK. *Guiconfig* can be helpful to search for Kconfig symbols, see the different options, understand the dependencies with other symbols, and find where the symbols are located in the source files.
+This interactive tool was created by the Zephyr Project to help explore and configure Kconfig symbols.
+NXP has included this tool to assist developers using Kconfig to configure the CMake projects in the SDK. *Guiconfig* can be helpful to search for Kconfig symbols, see the different options, understand the dependencies with other symbols, and find where the symbols are located in the source files.

 MCUXpresso SDK offers two similar tools for this, the other is called *menuconfig*.
 The difference is *menuconfig* is text-based for CLI, while *guiconfig* opens a new window and works with the mouse.
 The MCUXpresso extension enables opening *guiconfig* for a project directly in VS Code.

-20. To open *guiconfig*, click the MCUXpresso view, **Right-Click the *shell* project**, and select **Open MCUXpresso SDK Kernel Configuration**.
+20. To open *guiconfig*, click the MCUXpresso extension icon, **Right-Click the *shell* project**, and select **Open Kconfig GUI Configuration**.

     ![Open guiconfig](./images/kconfig_guiconfig_start.png)
     <br/>